-The Student Code 2

-of Conduct 3
+- 3 Introduction

-Introduction and Context 3

-The Student Code of Conduct 4
+- 4 The Student Code of Conduct

-Procedure for dealing with alleged breaches of the Student Code of Conduct ; 6
+- 6 Procedure for dealing with alleged breaches of the Student Code of Conduct

-Appendix I 14

-Appendix II 15

-Fire Safety 15

-Respect for others 15

-Additional Information 16
+- 13 Appendices

+- 15 Additional information

-Support and Guidance 17
+- 16 Support and guidance

-Version Control Statement 18

 The Student Code of Conduct

 Introduction and Context

 1.1 The University aims to provide all of its students with the support and guidance they need to achieve success.
 The Student Code of Conduct sets out the standard of conduct the University expects of its students so that everyone can undertake their studies in a supportive and non-threatening environment.